SecondNewtonLaw/Global-Functions-Documentation/Libraries/Closures.md

 > [!WARNING]
 > Many executors are implementing this function using `coroutine` functions in Lua; these implementations won't pass sUNC checks.
 >
-> Also the wrapped function should be yieldable (meaning the function can call `task.wait` for example)
+> The wrapped function should be yieldable (meaning the function can call `task.wait` for example)

 This function takes in a Lua closure (function) and wraps it into a C closure (function).